Aadi11z/zero2prod/README.md

 # Notes by Aaditya Bhatnagar
 ## *Zero to Production in Rust* — Luca Palmieri

 These notes document my learnings while working through **Zero to Production in Rust** by Luca Palmieri.

 They include:
 - key concepts explained in my own words
 - practical commands, tools, and workflows
 - additional context I researched to fill knowledge gaps

+⚠️ Disclaimer: Everything mentioned here are things I would want to remember in the future so I'm noting them down in first-person and not in third person because its a pain writing "The book mentions..." repeatedly.
+I claim no credit to any of the content in these notes.
+All my learning in these notes have come through the book and internet.
+These notes are not meant as a substitute to the book and are no means infringing on the book's content or replacing the book.
+This is intended purely for my personal understanding and is no different from notes made in a notebook for an exam.
+However, you free to look at my interpretation and understanding of the book in the free common open-source content space.
+Better safe than sorry 🙂

 ⚠️ Some basic steps (Rust install, Git setup, etc.) are intentionally omitted.
 If you feel stuck, **refer back to the book** — these notes are a companion, not a replacement.

 ---